-Common stock offered by us 4,500,000 shares Common stock to be outstanding after this offering 23,390,630 shares Use of Proceeds We intend to use the net proceeds to finance the growth of our business, working capital and for general corporate purposes and capital expenditures.
-We may use a significant portion of the proceeds to repay bank debt.
+Common stock offered by us shares Common stock to be outstanding after this offering shares Use of Proceeds We intend to use the net proceeds to finance the growth of our business and for general corporate purposes.
 We may also use a portion of the proceeds for acquisitions or other investments.
-Proposed Nasdaq National Market symbol "VRNT"
+Nasdaq National Market symbol "VRNT"

-The common stock to be outstanding after this offering is based on the number of shares outstanding as of January 31, 2002, which excludes:
+The common stock to be outstanding after this offering is based on the number of shares outstanding as of January 31, 2003, which excludes:

-- 2,788,776 shares of common stock issuable upon exercise of stock options outstanding as of January 31, 2002 under our stock option plan, with a weighted average exercise price of \$7.26 per share; - 476,687 shares of common stock issuable upon the exercise of stock options granted under our stock option plan effective upon completion of this offering at an exercise price equal to the initial offering price; - 1,462,285 shares available for future issuance under our stock option plan; - 1,000,000 shares available for future issuance under our employee stock purchase plan; and - 136,985 shares of common stock issuable upon the conversion of an outstanding convertible note.
+- 2,853,671 shares of common stock issuable upon exercise of stock options outstanding as of January 31, 2003 under our stock option plan, with a weighted average exercise price of \$8.75 per share; - 1,598,990 shares of common stock available for future issuance under our stock option plan; - 1,000,000 shares of common stock available for future issuance under our employee stock purchase plan; and - 136,985 shares of common stock issuable upon the conversion of an outstanding convertible note.